Eskapo

-Eskapo is a 1995 Filipino historical thriller film directed by Chito S. Roño and written by Roy Iglesias and Jose Lacaba.
+Eskapo is a 1995 Filipino action thriller film directed by Chito S. Roño and written by Roy Iglesias and Jose Lacaba.
 It stars Christopher de Leon and Richard Gomez as Eugenio "Geny" Lopez Jr. and Sergio "Serge" Osmeña III respectively, along with Dina Bonnevie, Ricky Davao, Mark Anthony Fernandez, Eric Fructuoso, and Romeo Rivera.
 The film was released by Star Cinema on January 25, 1995.

 Plot

 In 1972, after martial law was imposed in the Philippines through Proclamation No. 1081, Geny Lopez and Serge Osmeña are separately arrested based on false accusations of attempts to assassinate President Ferdinand Marcos.
+While in jail, they met with other political prisoners who were released one by one as days went by.
+Geny's father decides to give up his entire business empire to the cronies of Marcos to ensure his son's release.
+But he was double-crossed after the deal was consummated.
+This leads to both Lopez and Osmena initiating a hunger strike to let everyone know their plight.
+Several more political prisoners were released except for them.
 Eventually, Lopez and Osmeña would hatch a plan together to escape from Fort Bonifacio and discreetly travel abroad, out of range from Marcos' dictatorial grasp.